avdpunks/DaaS-MasterClass/Solutionguide/AVD/01-AVD-Multi-Session-Hostpool.md

 Login to the session host
 - Log in as a user and verify that the operating system is a multi-session build

-Deploy Microsoft Word and Excel (or whatever) as Remote App
+Deploy Microsoft Edge and Word (or whatever) as Remote App

 ## Success Criteria
 1. Host Pools are created and Session Hosts are showing available